1iveowl/ms-identity-cross-tenant-daemon/README.md

 The sign-up flow looks like this, at a high level:

 1. The ISV creates a multi-tenant app registration in the ISV's home tenant.
-2. The customer signs up to the app by visiting the ISV's app **landing page**.
+2. The customer signs up to the app by visiting the ISV's app **Landing Page**.
-2. Due to the long-running and non-interactive nature of the data access needed, it will in most cases - if not all cases - need to be an administrator from the customers own tenant that does the sign-up, for the app.
+2. Due to the long-running and non-interactive nature of the data access needed, it has to be an administrator from the customers own tenant that does the sign-up, for the app.
 3. As part of the sign-up process, the customer administrator will be asked to consent to a set of delegate permissions.
 For more details about delegate and application permissions see: [Permission Types](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#permission-types).
-4. As the customer provide their consent to these permissions, a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) for the ISV app will automatically be created in the customers own tenant.
-This service principal is a representation of the app in the customers own tenant.
+4. As the customer provide their consent to these delegate permissions, a [service principal](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) for the ISV app will automatically be created in the customers own tenant.
-5. To ensure that the service principal have the needed application permissions to access data from a non-interactive sessions, one or more application permissions now need to be granted for this service principal.
+5. To ensure that the service principal have the needed application permissions to access data in a non-interactive sessions, one or more application permissions now need to be granted for this service principal.
 This process is typically referred to as: [App Role Assignment](https://docs.microsoft.com/en-us/graph/api/serviceprincipal-post-approleassignments?view=graph-rest-1.0&tabs=http).
-App role assignments can be done manually by the customer Azure administrator using [az cli](https://docs.microsoft.com/en-us/cli/azure/),  or it can be done via ISV's landing page on behalf of the user usin Microsoft Graph, providing that the user have consented to the needed delegate permissions for doing service principal app role assignments.
+App role assignments can be done manually by the customer Azure administrator using [az cli](https://docs.microsoft.com/en-us/cli/azure/), or it can be done via ISV's landing page on behalf of the user using Microsoft Graph, providing that the user have consented to the needed delegate permissions for doing service principal app role assignments.

 After the sign-up process have been completed successfully, a daemon app can now be run by the ISV in the ISV's own Azure subscription.